pcclarke/3pats/_posts/2015-10-20-costing-plans.markdown

 	  });
 	});

-	// Stash the old values for transition. function stash(d) {
+	function stash(d) {
 	  d.x0 = d.x;
 	  d.dx0 = d.dx;
 	}

-	// Interpolate the arcs in data space. function arcTween(a) {
+	function arcTween(a) {
 	  var i = d3.interpolate({x: a.x0, dx: a.dx0}, a);
 	  return function(t) {